 In an article about Bob Talbot in City Business titled, “Riverfront Guru Sees Better Times Ahead”, the article stated that people with questions about purchasing real estate in the District are typically referred to Talbot, with counsel, “If he doesn’t know, nobody knows”.
 (That says it all.)
 In 1976, when Bob started concentrating on the areas from the Mississippi River to Claiborne Avenue and Poydras Street to the GNO bridge, many of his clients and other real estate agents would ask him, what he was doing “down there with all of the bums and warehouses” (now they know).

-He has served on the Board of Administration of Charity Hospital of New Orleans and the Louisiana State Racing Commission.
-Talbot has served in leadership positions at the Academy of the Sacred Heart, St. Rita Elementary school, and Jesuit High School where he is a long time member and past President of the advisory council.
+He also served on the Board of Administration of Charity Hospital of New Orleans and the Louisiana State Racing Commission.
+Talbot has served in leadership positions at the Academy of the Sacred Heart, St. Rita Elementary school, and Jesuit High School where he was a long time member and past President of the advisory council.

 He was also past president of the Fathers Club at the Academy of the Sacred Heart, and served for many other civic and charitable organizations.
 Bob was fiercely loyal to his family and to his Blue Jays.

 He was a fixture along the sidelines at sporting events, enjoying watching his children and then grandchildren play.
 He believed in and helped to revitalize New Orleans' Warehouse District after the 1984 World's Fair.
 He truly lived out what he always prayed with his family, "let us ever be mindful of the needs of others."